 The Early Settlement Mediation program, sponsored by the Supreme Court of Oklahoma, is a free service to Canadian County residents.
 Early Settlement provides mediation services for several issues, including guardianship, divorce and child custody, small claims, and civil.
 Watch this video to learn more about Early Settlement Mediation.
 For more information about the local program, please contact program director Brenda Detamore, 405.295.6180 or email@example.com.

 Redlands Community College is part of the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) grant program awarded by the National Institutes of Health Institutional Development Award (IDeA) Program to the University of Oklahoma Health Sciences Center.
 OK-INBRE supports health science related research at Redlands through a summer internship program whereby selected students receive a monetary stipend to work alongside research scientists at various research colleges and universities within the state.
 In addition, the grant provides Redlands financial support for faculty professional development, research and community outreach.

-Industrial Hemp Pilot Project
+Industrial Hemp Program

 We are honored to partner with the JED Foundation to help develop and strengthen Redlands’ mental health, substance abuse and suicide prevention programs.
 As recipients of a five-year grant, we are evaluating our programs and expanding our resources to provide prevention and intervention strategies and best practices for mental health policies, programs and services.

 NASA-Oklahoma Space Grant Consortium

 As part of the Oklahoma Space Grant Consortium (OKSG), Redlands Community College is receives grant-based funding from NASA to support a variety of programs, including paid student STEM-based internships, tuition waivers for research-based courses, travel to NASA centers, NASA Community College Aerospace Scholars Program and STEM scholarships.